 Projects and Research

 The Columbia River Fish and Wildlife Conservation Office (CRFWCO) coordinates, facilitates, and implements management actions to conserve and restore fish and aquatic species in the Columbia River Basin and adjacent parts of Oregon, including threatened and endangered resident species, anadromous salmonids, and their associated habitats.
-Our main conservation and restoration activities include: endangered species review and assessment, fish passage improvement, tagging and marking of anadromous salmonids, Federal hatchery evaluation, harvest management, aquatic monitoring, and various technical assistance programs.
+Our main conservation and restoration activities include: endangered species review and assessment, improvement, tagging and marking of anadromous salmonids, Federal hatchery evaluation, harvest management, aquatic monitoring, and various technical assistance programs.
 We work through collaboration and partnership with other Federal agencies, stakeholder groups, State and Tribal governments, non-governmental organizations, and the public.

 Our geographic focus includes the Columbia River and tributaries downstream from McNary Dam to the Pacific Ocean, and the rest of Oregon (except for the Klamath Basin).
 Providing technical assistance, interagency coordination, and representation on technical and policy level workgroups, committees, councils, and commissions for hydrosystem, hatchery, harvest, and habitat management are the key tasks for the CRFWCO.
 The CRFWCO work is guided by, and consistent with, the Pacific Region Fisheries Strategic Plan, USFWS National Fisheries Strategic Plan, and Department of Interior Secretarial priorities.